novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

   ....
 ```

-Look at how A type is set based on the Tensor dimension.
+Look at how `A` type is set based on the Tensor dimension.

-From math perspective, first instance is scalar number, second is vector and third is matrix.
+From math perspective, first instance is a scalar number, second is a vector and third is a matrix.
 Of course, we could implement
-tensors in more generic way and invent some N-dimensional array that would support 3, 4 and any number of dimenions,
+tensors in more generic way and invent some N-dimensional array that would support 3, 4 and any number of dimensions,
-but I think from learning perspective, making more concrete hard-coded classes would be easier to understand the whole ANN
+but I think from our personal learning perspective, making more concrete hard-coded classes would be easier to understand the whole ANN
 implementation.

 ## Matmul